How Many Theoretical Plates In Fractional Distillation

 Knowing the number of theoretical plates also allows for greater control over a fractional distillation process.
 This is especially important when dealing with thermally sensitive materials as it can be used to ensure that temperatures remain within acceptable limits by controlling how long vapours must travel through the column before condensing.
 Additionally, it can provide insight into how much reflux should be used during a fractional distillation run in order to ensure that all components are separated adequately.

-See also What Is Steam Distillation Of Essential Oils
+See also Why Is Fractional Distillation Better

 Finally, knowing the number of theoretical